branko-malaver-vojvodic/juliaintro/README.md

 # juliaintro
-This repo contains a .jl introductory file with basic notions
+This repo contains .jl introductory files with basic notions